jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 [renewing your commitment to diversity, equity, and inclusion?](https://www.cnbc.com/2025/01/22/cnbc-transcript-jpmorgan-chase-chairman-ceo-jamie-dimon-speaks-with-cnbcs-squawk-box-from-the-world-economic-forum-in-davos-switzerland-today.html)
 Oh wait!
 That interview happened *after* the RTO mandate.
 Something doesn't add up!)

-Finally, the underhanded process by which the RTO mandate was birthed emphasizes a lack of trust between mercurial management and a deeply worried labor force that undermines leadership and risks toppling the financial empire that is JPMorganChase.
+Finally, the underhanded process that birthed the RTO mandate emphasized a lack of trust between mercurial management and a deeply worried labor force that undermines leadership and risks toppling the financial empire that is JPMorganChase.